iifl-logo

 Health, Safety, Security and Environment (HSSE)

 At APM Terminals, Safety of our Employees and of our Business Partners is of utmost importance.
 Ensuring that after completion of work everyone returns home safely to be with their families, is of utmost importance.
-APM Terminals Pipavav has completed 320 days of Safe Operations with Zero fatality and Lost Time Incident (LTI) as of 31st March 2024.
-This achievement is a testament to the Safety culture prevalent with support and close cooperation amongst the employees of the Company and its business partners.
+This Safety culture is prevalent with support and close cooperation amongst the employees of the Company and its business partners.
 A consistent and constant endevour to improvise upon the safety measures with the responsibility starting from the Top to Bottom by conducting Safety Gemba ensures Constant Care and sends a strong signal to all stakeholders about the Companys commitment towards Safety.
 The Company is committed to ensure Safe and Efficient Operations at Pipavav Port.

 Corporate Social Responsibility (CSR)